 Hannah completed her Permaculture design course in 2014 and has been involved with Brighton Permaculture Trust ever since.
-She has been part of The Plot team since 2014, running sessions with volunteers, coordinating the forest school nursery and helping run stalls at events.
-She completed her Permaculture Training of Teachers certificate in 2016.
-Hannah is a farm worker, care worker and gardener and is particularly interested in the therapeutic benefits of nature, food sovereignty, organic growing and the use of permaculture as a tool for social change.
+She is currently working towards her Diploma in Applied Permaculture Design and has been teaching on courses since 2017.
+Hannah worked managing Brighton Permaculture Trust’s Permaculture Plot for several years.
+Hannah is a grower and is particularly interested in the therapeutic benefits of nature, food sovereignty, no-dig growing and the use of permaculture as a tool for social change.

 Hannah teaches on the following courses:

 Nicole Vosper.
 I really value her political opinions and the way she uses permaculture to engage in conversations about things we don’t often hear about in the permaculture world.
 She brings politics into permaculture and I find it really inspiring.

 Which permaculture principle do you have to remind yourself of the most?

 Slow and small solutions.
 I am a ‘doer’ and can be very impatient.
 I have learnt a lot from forcing myself to go more slowly and think before I act!